Quozul/Survival-Games/README.md

     - Random spawn within the border
     - Uses a world for the game that can be regenerated
     - Teams
-- Random loot chests on map (as colored shulker boxes with in-game loot tables)
+- Random loot chests on map (as a barrel with in-game loot tables)
     - Display distance to player from chest
 - Boss bars that indicates...
     - the x/z position of the player and relative to the border's radius